marshadanwer/firstrepo/markdown_cheatsheet.md

-how to give heading in Markdown
+# 1- How to give heading in Markdown
 # Heading 1
 ## Heading 2
 ### Heading 3